jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 A distro of FreeBSD, called TrueOS, created their own native desktop environment for their GUI based FreeBSD distro.
 They had previously relied on GNOME and KDE but the amount of work needed to remove the Linux specific parts prevented new research from being done.
 Now they have independent development that doesn't rely on them back-porting and changing all the Linux-based dependencies in GNOME and KDE and allows Lumina to run on BSD based systems and Linux.

-Lumina has been written from scratch in C++/Qt5 and is not based on any existing desktop’s code-base, and does not use any of the Linux-based desktop frameworks (ConsoleKit, PolicyKit, D-Bus, systemd, etc..) and is now available cross platform [BSD and Linux](https://lumina-desktop.org/get-lumina/ "Lumina").
+Lumina has been written from scratch in C++/Qt5 and is not based on any existing desktop’s code-base, and does not use any of the Linux-based desktop frameworks (ConsoleKit, PolicyKit, D-Bus, systemd, etc..) and is now available for Linux as well as VSD in the Project Trident distro based on Void Linux.

 ### Android